 Am I Eligible To Make An Industrial Injury Claim?

-In order to determine whether an industrial injury claim is viable, a personal injury solicitor will need to demonstrate that:
+To determine whether an industrial injury claim is viable, a personal injury solicitor will need to demonstrate that:

 - Your employer was negligent; and